 CS 223E Advanced Web Development

 This course is a continuation of CS 123C Introduction to Web Development.
 The main focus of study is on advanced web development technologies.
-This is a three credit hour course.

 Prerequisite: CS 123C Introduction to Web Development

 CS 223L Advanced C++ Programming